nmiatelli/compass-devsecops-projeto-final/README.en.md

 ---

-### Sprint 2 - High-Availabilty WordPress Hosting infrastructure on AWS
+### Sprint 2 - High Availability Infrastructure for WordPress Hosting on AWS
 Infrastructure for WordPress deployment using Docker.

 - [Documentation in Portuguese](./sprint-2/wordpress-aws-infra/docs/README.md)